 This is a simple and effective procedure and especially important when you have a serious medical condition such as rheumatoid arthritis and diabetes to prevent ongoing infection.

-Toenail reconstruction is performed by a podiatrist using a specialist gel that is layered either directly on to the nail bed if no nail is present (due to trauma or surgery).
-A brand new nail is created or laid on top of unsightly, fungal or misshapen nails so that the nail is more aesthetically pleasing.
+Toenail reconstruction is performed by a podiatrist using a specialist gel that is layered over unsightly, fungal or misshapen nails so that the nail is more aesthetically pleasing.
+We recommend a chiropody appointment beforehand to enable us to check for infections and/or re-shape the natural nail to give a better finish.

 This painless procedure results in a maintenance-free finish and is aimed at patients with very thick, yellow and fungal nails or even patients with calloused layers of skin where there is no toe nail.
 It assists with pain relief and sensitivity due to chronic conditions when wearing footwear.
 It is also used for diabetics and patients with psoriatic nails or nails requiring protection from infection as a result of vertical splits.